Mining cryptocurrencies can turn out to be an interesting venture with a good GPU and/or ASICs to mine with.

 In terms of profitability, you can get around $2,000 a year using a a single AMD Radeon 295×2, minus the cost of power, so it is not a bad investment if the price of electricity in your area is low.

 This GPU is, however, hard to come by since production has been continued.
-You can get a used one.
+Because of this, it might be best to look for a gently used one.

 AMD RX480 / RX580